This page was last updated on 3 November 2020

 Where can I buy flour?

-We've written this article on the subject.
+We've written this article on the subject for when supplies are scarce.

 Where can I find sourdough starter or baker's yeast?

-We don't have the capacity to research this.
 You can make your own sourdough starter.
 Here's an old general list of where to find yeast, though we haven't updated it since 2012.

-In his address of 23 March, the Prime Minister announced that the only four reasons people should leave their homes included "shopping for basic necessities, as infrequently as possible."
+In his address of 23 March, the Prime Minister announced that the reasons people should leave their homes included "shopping for basic necessities, as infrequently as possible."
 Examples of essentials he gave were food and medicine, and he added that "you should do this as little as you can.
 And use food delivery services where you can."

-Supermarket owners are likely to weather this storm unscathed, perhaps with a temporary dip in share prices/dividends and CEO bonuses - though panic buying might well even see their profits rise.
+Supermarket owners are likely to weather this storm generally unscathed, perhaps with a temporary dip in share prices/dividends and CEO bonuses - though panic buying might well even see their profits rise.

 Small businesses on the other hand are likely to be hit hard and less likely to recover.
 They create skilled, meaningful jobs locally, helping to keep money circulating in your local economy and your high street alive.
 They might well still have stock when locusts have stripped supermarket shelves bare.